MikeTaylor/scottkit/manual/reference.md

 the nominated counter.

-(Actually, it's not quite that simple, but it's very hard to figure out, either from the `scottfree` source or from the reverse-compiled *Sorcerer of Claymorgue Castle*, precisely what this does.)
+(Actually, it's not quite that simple, but it's very hard to figure out, either from the ScottFree source or from the reverse-compiled *Sorcerer of Claymorgue Castle*, precisely what this does.)

 =item `swap_loc_default`